adobe/aem-core-wcm-components/Guidelines.md

 - [Tested](#tested)

 ## Supported

-Whether the documented capabilities are supported by the vendor/creator of the component for production usage.
+Whether the documented capabilities are supported by the vendor/author of the component for production usage.

 - [ ] Link to contact support for the component.
 - [ ] Description of the conditions to get or purchase support.
 - [ ] Support for the documented intended use and options.

 ## Documented

 Whether the capabilities and intended use are described.

+- [ ] Code License (ideally Apache License).
 - [ ] Description of the intended use.
 - [ ] Features and edit/design dialog options.
 - [ ] Content structure and properties.